fizyk/pyramid_yml/README.rst

 tzf.pyramid_yml README
 ==========================

-**tzf.pyramid_yml** is a convenience package, that allows for a yml settings, that can be kept in a structured, clear way, and also extensible depending on an 'environment'
+**tzf.pyramid_yml** is a convenience package, that allows for a yml settings, that can be kept in a structured, clear way, and also extensible depending on an 'environment'.

 Documentation
 -------------

-Documentation can be found here: http://packages.python.org/tzf.pyramid_yml
+Documentation can be found here: http://pythonhosted.org/tzf.pyramid_yml/

 Testing
 -------